 Ex.
 3.1 – Variety In Fabrics

 There are many types of fabrics.
 Wool, cotton, silk, jute, nylon etc are the names of some of the fabrics.
 Some fabrics appear shiny while some appear very dull.
 Some fabrics keep us warm while some of the fabric we like to use in summer.
-Fabrics depend upon fibres from which it is made.
+Fabrics depend upon the fibres from which it is made.

 Ex.
 3.2 – Fibre

 Today, there are many materials with which clothes are made.
-A person can choose from purchasing clothes made from natural origin materials, like silk, wool, and leather, but may also select one for the man-made fibers extensively used in clothes manufacturing, like nylon, polyester, Lycra and Gore-Tex.
+A person can choose from purchasing clothes made from natural origin materials, like silk, wool, and leather, but may also select one for the man-made fibres extensively used in clothes manufacturing, like nylon, polyester, Lycra and Gore-Tex.

 It is the fibre which makes fabrics.
 Fibres can be classified into two types :

 (a) Natural Fibre :

 Fibres that we get from nature are called natural fibres.
 For example cotton, wool, silk, and jute, etc. are examples of Natural Fibres.